stephanelatil/P-Sharp-Lang/README.md

 ## IMPORTANT NOTE

 At the moment the compiler is currently only functional until the Typing tree (`-C T` flag).
-Development is underway to convert the typing tree to a control graph then translating it to LLVM-IR where it will be compiled down to machine code using clang.
+Development is underway to convert the typing tree to a control graph then translating it to LLVM-IR where it will be compiled down to machine code using a backend.

 ## Quick Start